Jamal Britt

 Jamal Britt (born 28 December 1998) is an American track and field athlete who competes in the 60 metres hurdles and 110 metres hurdles.
 He was the 2022 NACAC silver medalist in the 110 m hurdles, only losing to a championship record performance by Freddie Crittenden.

 Biography

 Britt first competed collegiately at College of the Sequoias before transferring to the University of Iowa.
-His first NCAA championship appearance was during the 2021 indoor season, where he finished 2nd in the 110 metres hurdles with a time of 7.52 seconds.
+His first NCAA Championship appearance came in March 2021, where he finished 2nd in the 60 metres hurdles at the NCAA Division I Indoor Championships with a time of 7.52 seconds.
+Later that year, he finished fourth at the equivalent Outdoor Championships, running 13.45 s.